-In most cases, cold sores are just a cosmetic pest.
-However, if your immuno-compromised or have a new born baby, you need to take extra care around people with coldsores.
+As a general rule, cold sore or herpes simplex is just a cosmetic annoyance, that can cause outbreaks during stressful times.
+Mostly they do not cause harm, however, if your immuno-compromised or have a new born baby, you need to take extra care around people with coldsores.

 - Have recently been sunburnt

 - Are immuno-compromised, this may include if you take Immuno-sepressent medication